About this event

 Professor Sanjay Agrawal, National Specialty Adviser for Tobacco Dependency, NHS England

-Respiratory
+Respiratory session

-Oncology
+Oncology session

-Dr Penny Kechagioglou, Consultant Clinical Oncologist, Chief Clinical Information Officer and Deputy Chief Medical Officer, University Hospitals Coventry and Warwickshire NHS Trust, World Health Organisation
+Dr Penny Kechagioglou, Consultant Clinical Oncologist, Chief Clinical Information Officer and Deputy Chief Medical Officer, University Hospitals Coventry and Warwickshire (UHCW) NHS Trust, World Health Organisation

 Lunch

-Local government approach
+Local government approach (LGA) to nicotine addiction

-How to make every contact count for winter 2024
+How to make every contact count for Winter 2024

 The politics of smoking

-Prize award presentation
+Prize award presentation 2: The smoking gun of creativity

 Closing remarks